medialab/minet/docs/cli.md

                                 queue.
   -v, --verbose                 Whether to print information about crawl
                                 results.
-  -u, --visit-urls-only-once    Whether to ensure that any url will only be
-                                visited once.
+  -d, --write-data, -D, --dont-write-data
+                                Whether to write scraped/extracted data on disk.
+                                Defaults to `True`.
-  -w, --write                   Whether to write downloaded responses on disk in
+  -w, --write-files             Whether to write downloaded files on disk in
                                 order to save them for later.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string